 RNA-seq reads from thirteen RNA sequencing libraries generated from five tissues (young leaf, flower, bolting tissue, 1 cm silique, and 5 cm silique) of Da-Ae (Li et al. 2018) were used for transcriptome assembly and annotation.
-The raw sequencing data were preprocessed and mapped to the published genome sequence of Darmor-bzh (Brassica napus genome v4.1) as described in Li et al., (2018) (Li et al. 2018)(Li et al. 2018).
-The mapped reads were then assembled by Cufflinks v2.2.1 (Trapnell et al. 2010)(Trapnell et al. 2010) to transcripts with the help of reference annotations.
+The raw sequencing data were preprocessed and mapped to the published genome sequence of Darmor-bzh (Brassica napus genome v4.1) as described in Li et al., (2018) (Li et al. 2018).
+The mapped reads were then assembled by Cufflinks v2.2.1 (Trapnell et al. 2010) to transcripts with the help of reference annotations.
 The output GTF file generated by Cufflinks was fed to Cuffmerge and then Cuffcompare along with the annotations from the reference assembly.
 From the output file, transcripts with code “u” were considered novel.
-Redundant isoforms among these novel transcripts were removed using CAP3 (Huang and Madan 1999)(Huang and Madan 1999) and only transcripts with open reading frames detected using TransDecoder (Haas et al. 2013)(Haas et al. 2013) were retained for the next step.
-For de novo assembly, post-processed high-quality reads were pooled together and assembled using Trinity (Grabherr et al. 2011)(Grabherr et al. 2011)(Grabherr et al. 2011) with default parameters.
-The abundance of transcripts was estimated using the Kallisto (Bray et al. 2016)(Bray et al. 2016) method implemented in the Trinity pipeline, and those with less than 1 transcript per kilobase million were removed.
-Transcripts with detected open reading frames were aligned to the Darmor-bzh coding sequences (CDS) using BLASTN (AltschuP et al.)(AltschuP et al.) with an E-value cutoff of 1e-6, and those with high identity (≥ 95%) to Darmor-bzh CDS were filtered.
+Redundant isoforms among these novel transcripts were removed using CAP3 (Huang and Madan 1999) and only transcripts with open reading frames detected using TransDecoder (Haas et al. 2013) were retained for the next step.
+For de novo assembly, post-processed high-quality reads were pooled together and assembled using Trinity (Grabherr et al. 2011) with default parameters.
+The abundance of transcripts was estimated using the Kallisto (Bray et al. 2016) method implemented in the Trinity pipeline, and those with less than 1 transcript per kilobase million were removed.
+Transcripts with detected open reading frames were aligned to the Darmor-bzh coding sequences (CDS) using BLASTN (AltschuP et al.) with an E-value cutoff of 1e-6, and those with high identity (≥ 95%) to Darmor-bzh CDS were filtered.
 An additional BLASTX search was conducted against NCBI non-redundant protein database using E-value 1e-6 to remove transcripts with no homology to known plant genes.
-The resulting assembly from reference-based and de novo methods were combined for structural annotation using DAMMIT (Scott 2016)(Scott 2016) with default parameters to generate the final GFF3 file.
+The resulting assembly from reference-based and de novo methods were combined for structural annotation using DAMMIT (Scott 2016) with default parameters to generate the final GFF3 file.
 BUSCO scores for the final assembly were calculated to assess transcriptome completeness.(Cantarel et al. 2008; Campbell et al. 2014)

 Annotation using MAKER